SafeKeepSecurity/safekeepsecurity.github.io/privacy-policy.md

 ---

-This privacy policy sets out how safekeepsecurity.com collects, uses, and protects any information that you either explicitly or automatically send when using this website.
+This privacy policy sets out how [safekeep cybersecurity](https://safekeepsecurity.com) collects, uses, and protects any information that you either explicitly or automatically send when using this website.
 Us at safekeepsecurity.com are deeply concerned with your privacy as a visitor of this website, and the following